aimhigherweb/iec_website/content/what-we-do/orthokeratology-corneal-reshaping.md

 Improvements in vision can usually be seen the very next day.
 The effect stabilises after approximately one week.
 With high minus powers (myopia over -6.00D), stabilisation can take two to four weeks.
 As ortho-K does not make permanent changes, your eyes will revert to their former state within one to four weeks if you stop wearing the lenses.

 Ortho-K lenses are surprisingly comfortable.
 Most people comment that they forget they have lenses in after the first week.
-The risks of wearing ortho-K lenses are no higher than any other contacts.
+The risks of wearing ortho-K lenses are no higher than any other contact lens.
 Of course, [proper care](/patient-resources/care-of-gas-permeable-lenses) is important to minimise the risk of allergies and bacterial infections from poor hygiene.

 ![](/uploads/ortho-k-1.jpeg)